 Many people claim to feel sleepy and tired after spending time in the sun, which according to Sleep.org does, in fact, seem to be true.
 Despite some of the more obvious reasons which we have covered already such as overheating and dehydration, sun exposure can also cause chemical changes in the body which can contribute to fatigue.

-That said, many swimmers tend to swim indoors most of the year and still experience this post-swim fatigue and tiredness.
+That said, many swimmers tend to swim most of the year indoors and still experience this post-swim fatigue and tiredness, meaning this probably isn’t the root cause of the problem, although it could still contribute in some cases.

 What to do about it: For those who are lucky enough to train outdoors most of the year (myself included), it is recommended to try and schedule your swimming workouts earlier in the morning or later in the afternoons to avoid catching the sun when it’s directly overhead.
 Also, remember to wear your sunscreen!